 Our extensive experience in large commercial losses, including Condominium and Homeowner Association insurance claims, allows us to hit the ground running when we are asked to evaluate damages.
 Our network of specialists and experts is ready to assist with the specific circumstances that surround the claim so that documentation and substantiation proceeds without unnecessary delay.

-Representatives of Keys Claims Consultants, LLC are frequently sought to testify on matters pertaining to property insurance claims.
+Representatives of Keys Claims are frequently sought to testify on matters pertaining to property insurance claims.
 We are available to work with the litigation team on the determination of the financial value of the loss including damage to real estate, personal property, machinery and industrial equipment, loss of business income, and extra expense.
 Complex negotiations and litigation over property insurance claims often requires policy expertise and interpretation that we are experienced in providing.

 Our experts have a facility for communication.
 We are skilled at explaining complex insurance policy provisions in a clear manner easily understandable to a jury.